 - Wells Fargo: you can purchase foreign currency online using your Wells Fargo checking or savings account.
 You can also visit a branch or call 1-800-626-9430 to place your order.
 And if your order is over $1,000, it will ship free of charge.

-This service may also be able if you bank at a credit union.
-Contact the branch to inquire to avoid making a blank trip.
+You may also be able to exchange currency at your local credit union.
+Contact the branch to inquire to avoid wasting your time.

 During Your Trip

 During Your Trip: Managing Currency Exchange On-The-Go